 Tone is a very complicated thing.
 Every single aspect of a movie helps build it.
 And, though often ignored, Costume Design plays a big part in constructing tone.
 Because, how do you construct a cohesive tone if, visually, every single character seems to be dressed for a different movie?
 Honestly, place the Huntsman next to the Ice Queen and tell me they belong in the same movie.
 I dare you.

-And what bothers me the most is that this tonal shifts are created by their incessant attempt to bring asses into the theater: "dress the Ice Queen like Elsa, that will bring families to see the movie", but also "dress the love interest all in leather and showing as much skin as possible, that will bring grown-up guys to see this", and also "dress Charlize Theron as if she was about go to the Paris Fashion Week, that will bring the lonely middle-aged women into the theater"....
+And what bothers me the most is that these tonal shifts are created by their incessant attempt to bring asses into the theater: "dress the Ice Queen like Elsa, that will bring families to see the movie", but also "dress the love interest all in leather and showing as much skin as possible, that will bring grown-up guys to see this", and also "dress Charlize Theron as if she was about to go to the Paris Fashion Week, that will bring the lonely middle-aged women into the theater"...
 You get my drift.

 With that out of the way, let's break down the characters and their designs.